The

 projectile has a thin elliptical cross-section with grinding along the

-of the base where short flakes were apparently removed at a later time.
+portion of the base where short flakes were apparently removed at a

-The lateral edges do not exhibit serration or bevelling, although they
+later time.
+The lateral edges do not exhibit serration or bevelling,

-are carefully finished.
+although they are carefully finished.
 What do you think it is?
-Send us your comments
+Send us your comments and thoughts.

 **Jean-Luc Pilon